mmyros/mmyros.github.io/_sources/links.md

 # Samples of my work / CV
 ## Tools and documentation
-* [Bayes window](https://github.com/mmyros/bayes-window) and [(docs here)](https://mmyros.github.io/bayes-book/index.html) is my library
-for streamlining Bayesian regression + visualization in one step
+* [Bayes window](https://github.com/mmyros/bayes-window) and [(docs here)](https://mmyros.github.io/bayes-book/index.html) is my Python implementation of a complete Bayesian workflow from regression to visualization and evaluation in one step.
+Estimate, plot, and evaluate your model in a one-liner!
 * [Some notes on development in python and jupyter](http://dev.to/mmyros), primarily to answer FAQs from students
-* [run_spikesorting](https://gitlab.com/mmyros/run_spikesorting) is a library with CLI for one-stop spikesorting using my branch of Pykilosort
+* [run_spikesorting](https://gitlab.com/mmyros/run_spikesorting) is a library with CLI for one-stop spikesorting using my branch of Pykilosort.
+Seamlessly integrated with cluster quality estimation

 ## HTML data analysis reports
 * [My students' visualizations of an open-source dataset](https://mmyros.gitlab.io/ermines-steinmetz/) I led as a lead TA of Neuromatch summer school